jeskodes/word-scramble/README.md

 [Animal Scramble](https://jeskodes.github.io/word-scramble/) is a fun anagram game where the player has to unscramble the jumbled up animal words.
 The game has been designed to be quick to start playing with obvious game play and minimal explanations.

-The target players are people of all ages who would like a word game that is a fun and light-hearted distraction.
+The target players are people of all ages who looking to distract themselves for a few minutes with a lighthearted word game.

 Play [Animal Scramble](https://jeskodes.github.io/word-scramble/)